Main Library

 Top 3 Social Determinants of Health Barriers Among Seniors

-August 31, 2022Kelsey WaddillHealthPayerIntelligenceSocial Determinants of Health (SDOH)
+August 31, 2022Kelsey WaddillHealthPayerIntelligenceSocial Determinants Of Health (SDOH)

 Three major social determinants of health factors are particularly predominant barriers to care for America’s seniors: economic instability, loneliness, and food insecurity, according to a study sponsored by Alignment Healthcare.